ostelco/ostelco-core/client-api/API.md

                  "text": "en feil"
               }]

-The `en` (english) language is the default langauge and is always included.
-Sections for additional languages are added according to the langauge specification included in the request if available.
+The `en` (english) language is the default language and is always included.
+Sections for additional languages are added according to the language specification included in the request if available.

 ### HTTP status codes and error reporting